 I've become such a champagne girl that I don't make mixed drinks anyone near as much as I used to, but don't get me wrong, I still love a good cocktail.
 And when the cocktail has champagne in it?
 Best of both worlds baby.

 This twist on the classic Kir Royale is my latest concoction and also one of my new favorites.
-A grand total of three ingredients means it’s super easy to make, but it’s also super classy-looking and tiptoes on the border of being dessert thanks to the scoop of sorbet in the bottom of the glass.
+A grand total of three ingredients means it's super easy to make, but it's also super classy-looking and tiptoes on the border of being dessert thanks to the scoop of sorbet in the bottom of the glass.
 The sorbet melts into the champagne as you sip, and combined with a touch of Chambord, gives it the perfect touch of sweet raspberry essence.
-It’s still a very champagne-centered drink (no complaints about that), but just a little more of a special-occasion treat – and perfect for Valentine’s Day since that’s right around the corner. ;)
+It's still a very champagne-centered drink (no complaints about that), but with a little more flair for an added treat.

 Sorbet & Chambord Kir Royale

 A scoop of raspberry sorbet makes this twist on the classic Kir Royale half cocktail, half dessert.

 - Spoon sorbet into the bottom of a champagne flute and add Chambord.* Slowly top with champagne to fill glass (it will bubble quite a bit!).